lucprincen/lucidian-tides/Sessions/6 - Grave Accusations In The Dead Of Night.md

 The group splits up, [[Doloris]] and [[Mallory Calder|Mal]] staying behind to take another look at the Briarblaze Heart. [[Rayna Khatri|Rayna]], [Stormbreaker] and [[T'hau]] head to Primewater Hall to see if they can sell the silk.

+## Trading Silk

 As we approach the door, we are greeted again by Ezekiel.
 Mentioning that we have silk to sell, he says he'll check with Mr. Primewater.
 We are taken inside, past a bathhouse and a ballroom.
 We are taken to a semicircular office, with a view of the luxurious garden behind the mansion.
 We present the silk to [[Gellan Primewater|Mr. Primewater]], and he says is interested, but would like to know where we obtained it. [[Stormbreaker]] hints that we obtained it from an exotic place. [[Gellan Primewater|Mr. Primewater]] will buy the silk from us, in return for a favour.
 Rumours came in recently that bones started floating up near a popular fishing spot, and fishermen are avoiding this spot now.
 Helping the fishermen in his name would gain him a few favours with his voters as well, so there's a win-win situation.
 He tells us that we can check with Léon & Thirellia Handasher, fishmongers running Handasher Fish on The Wide.

 [[Gellan Primewater|Mr. Primewater]] suggests to also get acquainted with Ida, the councilwoman running The Skew, and the Montfort family.
 The three of them usually get a majority vote on the council, which might help in his and our favour.
 He shares there have always been rumours about the de Montfort family, but Primewater thinks they handle things in their own way.

+## Researching Ki'nau Documents

 Meanwhile on the ship, [[Mallory Calder|Mal]] and [[Doloris]] are researching the documents again.
 They figure the Lushgut forest contains something very powerful.
 It's known for being quite impenetrable, a very dense jungle.
 Some symbols on the document make very little sense to Doloris, but they seem vaguely Elvish in nature.
 Some elves worship Avandra, most notably the pallid elves.
 They remember [[Captain Cassian Sariel de Rochefort|Captain Sariel]] is a pallid elf as well, and fetch him to get some more information.
 The captain recalls the Pallid Grove and as he takes a look at the map, he tells that they are symbols for benevolent nature spirits.
 There's a children's story that they guard the most sacred places that Melora and Avandra explored together.
 Mal and Doloris also show the flask with the blue liquid, and the captain recognises it as Moon Oil.
 Captain points to a symbol on the map, a bear-like figure hanging from a branch, a spirit called Zorbo.
 Tells that we could ask that spirit for guidance, at the ruins of Sepesca.

 [[Captain Cassian Sariel de Rochefort|Captain Sariel]] relays that [[Obaya]] came by yesterday, saying she wanted to go pray at the local temple.
 Obaya came to thank them from saving her from what happened to the priestess of that temple; she’s not heading back to [[Port Zoon]] at the moment, she’s hiding out here in [[Nicodranas]].
 Captain suggests they investigate this whole thing a little more before going anywhere.

 The two groups eventually reconvene and catch up with each other.
-When [[Stormbreaker]] mentions that [[Gellan Primewater|Mr. Primewater]] suggested that we get acquainted with the Montfort family, [[Mallory Calder|Mal]] is quick to object.
-The Montforts are not known to be kind to anyone working for them.
+When [[Stormbreaker]] mentions that [[Gellan Primewater|Mr. Primewater]] suggested that we get acquainted with the de Montfort family, [[Mallory Calder|Mal]] is quick to object.
+The de Montforts are not known to be kind to anyone working for them.
 Adding to that, apparently they also came back from Avernus quite a bit earlier than the rest of the city, suggesting they made some devilish deal at some great cost, probably lives.

+## A Fishy Lead

 They decide to tackle one thing at a time and after some discussion about an appropriate amount of bones, they head to the fishermen Primewater said they should talk to.
 We find the fishmongers on the Wide to ask about the bones.
 Thirellia Handasher greets us and asks us if we would like to buy some fish. [[Rayna Khatri|Rayna]] then mentions we are here on account of [[Gellan Primewater|Mr. Primewater]] and would like to know more about the bones.
 Leon comes forward and tells us that in [[Natchuala Bay]] bones started drifting up, even a skull among them.
 The wind started to pick up, there were strange noises and a horrible wind.
 Some of the bones had strange cuts on them.
 We tell them we will look into the matter.

 Back on the ship, we decide to investigate the bay the next day.
 After dinner we head out to the Helm & Cloak to see if we can learn more about the party. [[Rayna Khatri|Rayna]] is looking around for a game in the bar, and notices two [[Zhelezo]] counting coin, laughing at someone at the bar, who's a bit too deep into their drink.
 Seems like they are betting on that person keeping it together.
 Rayna approaches the two Zhelezo guards, asking if there's something less boring to do around here.
 Rayna asks if there are parties around here, and the Zhelezo mentions the party in about a week.
 They name the guy at the bar as Devlon, and mention he has guard duty on party night as he showed up drunk to work one day.

 [[Mallory Calder|Mal]] looks around if she spots her friend Ava, not noticing her in the packed crowd.
 A moment later, Mal suddenly hears her named called out from a booth, as she turns around and notices Ava sitting there with a few friends.
 Ava seems pretty drunk, telling Mal that she finds that she needs this from time to time.
 Mal seems to cut through it all and thinks that she is going through something.
 Mal asks if she wants another drink and the two sit at the bar.
 Mal orders a water for Ava instead of ale and asks her if all is ok.
 Ava opens up and mentions that there is some trouble with the [[Golden Chain]], a liaison by the name of Yuzza Ribbond.
 Asking about the Golden Chain, Ava tells they got involved when [[Nicodranas]] came back, few [[Zhelezo]] were left.
 Concord sent the Golden Chain from [[Port Damali]] to guard the city until they recruited enough Zhelezo to replace them.
 The city council and [[Clovis Concord|Concord]] seemingly want to keep The Golden Chain here, instead of restoring the Zhelezo.
 Mal's father has a big vote in that matter.
 Mal could convince her father to vote the Golden Chain out.

+##

 Meanwhile on the ship, [[Bartholomew Brittlestone|Bartholomew]] is alone on deck smoking his pipe, pondering over [[The Serpent's Tide]]'s deck and out over the sea.
 All seems quiet and peaceful for a moment, when he's suddenly startled at the last second by footsteps behind him.
 As he turns around, he feels a sword enters his stomach, and a strong poison enters his body.
 Just moments later, Bartholomew blacks out.